KeesVanImmerzeel/hlptabel/README.md

 [![Travis Build Status](https://travis-ci.org/KeesVanImmerzeel/helptabel.svg?branch=master)](https://travis-ci.org/KeesVanImmerzeel/helptabel)
 <!-- badges: end -->

-The package "helptabel" can be used to estimate the reduction in crop production caused by waterlogging and drought.
+Estimate the reduction in crop production caused by waterlogging and drought using relations documented in [1].
+Datasets for the Netherlands characterizing the soils and landuse are included in this package.

 The groundwater regime is characterized by the mean (average) lowest and highest groundwaterlevel ("GHG and "GLG").
 70 different soil types are distinguished and two types of land use (grassland and arable land).

 ![](https://user-images.githubusercontent.com/16401251/90639879-9c30b700-e22f-11ea-9dbc-8f11e6a3e82a.png)